GoogleCloudPlatform/container-developer-workshop/labs/spring-boot/README.md

   ```

 To validate that the test method is correct, we can simply run a `mvn verify` command from a terminal window and observe all our tests passing.

+Alternatively, you can open `Test` view (test glass icon), right click on QuotesRepositoryTest and `Run Tests`.
+You should observe 5 tests executing correctly.

 ### This concludes the mandatory part of the lab - please run the Optional component, where the app will be connected to a CLoudSQL for Postgres managed instance